scalableminds/webknossos/docs/ui/toolbar.md

 **Trace Tool**: Create precise boundary definitions by drawing outlines around structures.
 This tool is particularly useful when accuracy is crucial.
 For added precision consider using a [pen input device](../pen_tablets.md).

 ![Brush Tool](./images/brush-tool.jpg){align=left width="60"}
 **Brush Tool**: Paint directly onto the dataset to mark regions of interest.
-The brush size is adjustable and .
+The brush size is adjustable to match your needs.
 If you draw around objects in one continuous motion, the inside will be filled automatically.

 ![Quick Select Tool](./images/quickselect-tool.jpg){align=left width="60"}
 **AI Quick Select**: Annotate a segment automatically with our AI by drawing a rectangular selection over it.
 Alternatively, single click in the center of a cell to automatically label it.